Help for Roundup Cancer Victims & Monsanto Whistleblower Insiders

 Monsanto is the leading producer of glyphosate in the world.
 That may be why the company is so interested in fighting claims about the product.

-If glyphosate is broad spectrum that kills plants, Monsanto’s Roundup Ready seeds is equally big business.
-Monsanto seeds are engineered to resist the glyphosate.
-That means farmers can spray the chemical directly on their product.
+Glyphosate is especially popular because Monsanto used genetic engineering to produce crop seeds resist the deadly chemical.
+That means farmers can spray the chemical directly on their crops.
 The weeds will die but the crops remain safe.

-The combination of Roundup and roundup resistant crop seeds has helped Monsanto grow into a multibillion business.
+The combination of Roundup and roundup resistant crop seeds has helped Monsanto grow into a multi-billion dollar business.